-The DDAR considers its relationship with alumni and supporters to be lifelong, and we will hold your details until you tell us you no longer wish to hear from us.
-We will always try to ensure that the data we hold for you are up to date, reasonable and not excessive.
+We will always try to ensure that the personal information we hold for you is up-to-date, reasonable and not excessive.
 You will always have the right to:

 - Access or request a copy of the data we hold about you;